Skip to main content

 Handled strategically, sovereignty can also be a differentiator, signalling to regulators and customers that data protection is embedded in the operating model.

-Companies that implement sovereignty-aware governance and secure-by-default communications can strengthen relationships and open doors in regulated markets.
+Companies that pair sovereignty-aware governance with secure-by-default communications can strengthen relationships in regulated markets.

 Building a Resilient Data Strategy